Wonderfully Wordless Picture Books

 They’re perfect for reluctant readers who can enjoy a book and build positive literary experiences without the stress of reading words.
 They also give children a chance to focus on the art and observe all the amazing details the illustrator has included.
 They’re great for active reading — you can point things out together, make sounds, and act out the plot.
 And they work with your schedule; you decide how long or short to make the story.

-These are eight of my favorite wordless picture books.
+These are my favorite wordless picture books.

 -